fadden/CiderPress2/WineNotes.md

  - Sometimes the main window goes almost totally black.
 You can force a redraw by minimizing and restoring the application window.
  - The UI font can seem a little blurry in spots.
-I don't know if that's because the correct font (Segoe UI) isn't available, or something to do with the rendering engine.
+Resizing the window horizontally can make this better or worse.
  - The app can be a little slow to start, since it has to "boot" Windows.

 Because this is a Windows emulation and not a native macOS application, the